 Discover the richness of France through its diverse cultures and regions—from Paris to a border community and its neighboring country.

 Start your journey with an immersive introduction to French history and culture in Paris, “The City of Light.”
-You will visit the city’s most iconic sites and museums, including the Eiffel Tower, Louvre, Arc de Triomphe, and Champs-Élysées.
+You will visit the city’s most iconic sights and museums, including the Eiffel Tower, Louvre, Arc de Triomphe, and Champs-Élysées.
 Explore diverse neighborhoods and sample French cuisine in quaint street-side cafés as you deepen your understanding of Parisian culture and the city’s role within France.

 Discover la vie quotidienne, or daily life, of a French family during a 10-day homestay in another region of France, usually near the country’s border.
 You will get an intimate look at French life and the unique culture specific to the region.
 Enjoy getting to know your host siblings, checking out local sites, and enjoying meals with your new family before heading to your next destination.

-After saying goodbye to your host family, you will cross the French border with your group into either Italy, Germany, or Spain to explore the cultures, landscapes, and sites of a neighboring country.
+After saying goodbye to your host family, you will cross the French border with your group into either Italy, Germany, or Spain to explore the cultures, landscapes, and sights of a neighboring country.
 You might find yourself strolling through Germany’s picturesque towns and picnicking in the Black Forest, exploring the villages of Italy’s stunning Cinque Terre, or taking in Spanish art in Barcelona.
 As your program comes to a close in Paris, you’ll reflect on the deeper insights you’ve gained into the diversity of France and the culture of a neighboring country.